dmcgits/dmcgits.github.io/mds/GPR103/week6_notes.md

 ### Step 2: Plan up your broad structure/strategy

 * How will the big pieces be arranged?
-* How will the communicate
-* Where will state be kept
+* Which will need events and which will be directly referenced?
+* What will our model look like
 * How will you configure things in the long run?

-### State: The model/simulation

-We'll start with that.
-Programs are generally an interface (views) that let us look into a simulation.
-* _word_ is simulating a **document being edited**.
-* _warcraft 3_ is simulating a **great conflict** in a square area of a distant land
-* _windows_ is simulating a **desktop** where you're doing jobs, and beneath that it's simulating **one computer with many processors (whether you have them or not)** from a bunch of separately sourced constructions of silicon, exotic metals, plastic etc.

-A simulation is always in some "state", the result of what has happened and the cause of what happens next.

-**When programs are bigger it helps a lot to think about them this way first**, rather than a bunch of "how can I make a computer do x".
-We get back to that after we have things tidy.

-### The controls

-These are buttons that send out events asking for the eyes, hair or shirt to change.
-The simulation listens for button events, and changes state accordingly.

-### The views

-Thse are sprites that show the current eyes, hair or shirt.
-They listen for simulation change events and update their visuals.

-### Configuring
+### Step 3: Classes/components

-Next week!
+What classes/components will we need to make it all happen?

+### Step 4: Build something and iterate

+1. Make a very simple beginning.
+2. Begin to map out the structure in stubs with dummy return info
+3. Build and test.
+4. Refine/expand a bit
+5. Build and test.
+6. Loop 4,5 till finished.

 ## To do / exercises

 This 3 week assignment is serious go time.
 If you don't work hard this week you'll be in pretty bad shape.
+At a minimum do the first four.

 1. Type in my Event code and run it, understand it.
 2. Type in my delegates code, run and understand it.